 Includes: 1 Piping Bag Holder (with 6 bag inserts and 6 flower nail inserts)

 Best for Layered Cakes: Nordicware Checkerboard Cake Ring

 How are those checkerboard cakes made?
 One easy and fun way is with this cake ring made by Nordicware.
 This simple, inexpensive, quality tool creates a cake with a lot of style for little effort.
-You simply put the ring in any 8-inch or 9-inch round cake pan, pour different colored batter into the compartments, remove the insert, and put in the oven to bake.
-The ring is made of a heavy plastic and is manufactured in Norway.
+You simply put the ring in any 8-inch or 9-inch round cake pan, pour different colored batter into the compartments, remove the insert, and put it in the oven to bake.
+The ring is made of heavy plastic and is manufactured in Norway.

 Best Cake Turntable: Ateco Revolving Aluminum Cake Decorating Stand

 Non-slip silicone base